PaulleDemon/PyUIBuilder/docs/intro.md

 ### Resizing widgets
-You can resize the widgets by dragging the widgets.
+You can resize the widgets by dragging the widget corners.
 If the fit-width/fit-height is set to true, make sure to uncheck it before resizing.

 ### Variable names